 The Dos and Don’ts of Sharing Food During a Pandemic

-Washing your hands frequently and properly is one of the best ways you can prevent the spread of germs.
+Washing your hands frequently and properly is one of the best ways you can prevent the spread of germs and viruses.
 This is especially important when touching food.
 Be sure to follow these steps after using the restroom, as well as before and after you handle food: